François de Laval: Retirement

 Laval eventually realised that his health was declining and that he could no longer run his large diocese, which extended from Acadia to Lake Michigan.
 In 1688, he passed on his responsibilities as bishop to Jean-Baptiste de La Croix de Chevrières de Saint-Vallier.

 Laval continued to collaborate with the colony's high religious authorities, until his last days.
 He helped the poor with his presence and his gifts of charity.
 He never missed a Mass or a day of fasting, despite his ever declining health.
 By 1707, he had developed an ulcer which eventually took his life on 6 May 1708.
 His body was placed in a coffin in the cathedral; however his heart was kept in the chapel of the seminary to which he had dedicated most of his life and fortune.

 Veneration

 Laval's remains have been entombed in a shrine for personal veneration in the Cathedral-Basilica of Notre-Dame de Québec.
+His cause was formally opened on 24 September 1890, granting him the title of Servant of God.
 He was beatified by Pope John Paul II in 1980.
 He was granted Equivalent canonization on 3 April 2014 by Pope Francis.

-Université Laval, founded 1852, was named in his honor.
-The city of Laval, Quebec, north of Montreal, is also named after him.
+In 1663, Laval founded Séminaire de Québec and in 1852 it was named renamed to Université Laval in his honour.
+The city of Laval, Quebec, immediately north of Montreal, is also named after him.